A Walk in Sakurajima

 How to Get to Sakurajima

 As I mentioned, the ferry takes you to Sakurajima from Kagoshima port for only 15 minutes.
-Let’s get on a ferry and enjoy the short, but fun-filled journey!!
+It's a short but fun-filled journey!

 Kagoshima City Aquarium

 This is the Kagoshima City Aquarium, located to next to Kagoshima port, which exhibits more than 500 kinds of sea creatures.
-Moreover, Kagoshima bay is abundant with nutrition which allows numerous sea species to inhabit in the sea.
+Moreover, Kagoshima Bay is abundant with nutrients which allows numerous sea species to inhabit in the sea.
 If you are lucky, you come to see a group of dolphins jumping on the surface of the sea.

 These are the noodles served by Yabukin, a noodle shop on the ferry.
 Not only tourists but also commuters traveling between Sakurajima and Kagoshima city slurp hot noodles to fill their stomach.
-Toppings of noodles are Satsumaage, a deep-fried fish cake, chopped leek and Tenkasu, tempura flakes.
+Toppings include satsuma-age, a deep-fried fish cake, chopped leek and tenkasu, tempura flakes.

 Hinoshima Megumikan Farmer’s Market and Restaurant

-As you can see, the exterior of this building built in the shape of Sakurajima.
-You can buy local products such as, fresh vegetables, a wide variety of souvenirs and some snacks to nibble.
-It also has a restaurant that serves delicious dishes using local specialties.
-This facility is located within 10-minute walk from a ferry port.
+As you can see, the exterior of this building is shaped like the volcano.
+You can buy local products such as fresh vegetables, a wide variety of souvenirs and some snacks to nibble.
+It also has a restaurant that serves delicious dishes using local ingredients.
+Hinoshima Megumikan Farmer’s Market is about a 10-minute walk from the ferry port.

 Let me show you some unique products available only in this season.

-This is called Sakurajima daikon, or Sakurajima radish which weighs in average 10-20 kg (22-44 pounds).
-The biggest size of 31.1 kg (70 pounds) and 119cm of its circumference are registered as a world record in Guiness book.
-It has lots of moisture and is often cooked in a hot pot with other ingredients.
+This is called Sakurajima Daikon, a brand of daikon radish which weighs in at an average 10-20 kg (22-44 pounds).
+The record radish was 31.1 kg (70 pounds) and 119 cm in circumference, registered as a Guiness record.
+Sakurajima Daikon radishes have lots of moisture and are often cooked in a hot pot with other ingredients.

-These are called Sakurajima komikan, the Sakurajima mandarin which is famous for its smallness.
+These are called Sakurajima komikan, the Sakurajima mandarin, which are famous for their small size.
 They are almost the same size as an egg, about 4-5 cm.
 Small mandarins are processed into many products such as candy, jam, ice cream, and even udon noodles which are served in restaurants.

 Foot Bath in Nagisa Park

-Next attraction is my favorite place where we can release stress from a hectic day, with panoramic views of Kagoshima bay and Sakurajima.
+The next attraction is my favorite place to release stress from a hectic day, with panoramic views of Kagoshima Bay and Sakurajima.